AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 </div>

-In the model coiled flocculators the cross-sectional area is a circle and the relationship between pipe diameter and head loss can be described by the Darcy-Weisbach equation:
+In the model coiled flocculators, the cross-sectional area is a circle and the relationship between pipe diameter and head loss can be described by the Darcy-Weisbach equation:
 $$ \Delta h = \frac{f_DLV^2}{2Dg} $$
 In this equation, $\mathrm{\Delta h}$ is the head loss due to friction in the pipe ($\mathrm{m}$), $\mathrm{f_D}$ is the Darcy friction factor, L is the length of the pipe ($\mathrm{m}$), V is the velocity of the fluid through the pipe ($\mathrm{\frac{m}{s}}$), D is the diameter of the pipe ($\mathrm{m}$), and g is the acceleration due to gravity ($\mathrm{\frac{m}{s^2}}$).
 A change in pressure can be described by an alternate form of the Darcy-Weisbach equation that includes the fluid density, ($\mathrm{\rho}$):
 $$ \Delta p = \frac{f_DLV^2\rho }{2D} = \rho g \Delta h$$
-Using this formula the team can relate the observed pressure changes to head loss accumulation.
+Using this formula, the team can relate the observed pressure changes to head loss accumulation.

 ## Previous Work
 Previous research conducted by AguaClara’s Rapid Mix CC team determined that once the clay particles bound to the coagulant, the nanoparticles did not attach to the flocculator walls.
 Moreover, increased coagulant accumulation to the walls of a straight-tube flocculator model resulted in an increase in the accumulation of head loss.
 This was because the cross-sectional area of the tubing through which the water flowed was reduced.
 Furthermore, it was determined that coagulant attachment increased at lower velocities of water since not enough torque was produced to prevent the coagulant from attaching to the walls [(Krishnamoorthysujatha, Moraes, & Escanciano, 2016)](https://github.com/AguaClara/contact_chamber/blob/master/rapid-mix-contact-fall2016.pdf).
 Coagulant buildup also increased at decreasing clay concentrations since the coagulant preferentially attached to the larger surface area of the flocculator wall [(Akpan, Teuffer, & Zhang, 2017)](https://github.com/AguaClara/contact_chamber/blob/master/rapid-mix-contact.pdf).